 It was 1958 in Deep Creek, Virginia.
-I was 6 years old, and my father was, like most fathers are to their sons, a superhero to me.
-It never occurred to me that he had a reason to fear anything, because he never showed any fear.
-My sister came running into the house, hollering that a bunch of men with guns were outside.
+I was six years old, and my father, like most fathers are to their sons, was a superhero to me.
+It never occurred to me that he had a reason to fear anything because he never showed any fear.
+Then one evening, my sister came running into the house, hollering that a bunch of men with guns were outside.

 My dad took a look outside and his face darkened a bit.
-He stuffed his revolver in his back pocket and, as he went out the door, told us to go to the kitchen and stay there.
+He stuffed a revolver in his back pocket, and as he went out the door, he told us to go to the kitchen and stay there.

-My mom and my sister looked scared, and kept pulling me back as I tried to get to the window to watch.
-Although I never got a very good look, I remember seeing a lot of men, with rifles, shotguns and torches, some of them wearing white robes with hoods.
+My mom and my sister looked scared and pulled me back as I tried to get to the window to watch.
+Although I never got a very good look, I remember seeing a lot of men with rifles, shotguns and torches, some of them wearing white robes with hoods.
 There was a lot of shouting and a fair amount of cussing.
 Since my dad was a sailor, I recognized some of that.

-My dad was white, raised in Meridian, Mississippi, during the depression, and he knew very well “how things were”.
-But he had also shared foxholes in Guadalcanal, Iwo Jima, and Korea, with other soldiers, who were scared just like him, missing their families like him, and sick of killing like him.
-Some of them were white like him, and some of them were black, brown or yellow.
-But they all bled red just like him.
-And they all got cold, hungry, sick and sad — just like him.
+My dad was white, raised in Meridian, Mississippi, during the depression, and he knew very well “how things were.”
+But he had also shared foxholes in Guadalcanal, Iwo Jima, and Korea with other soldiers who were scared just like him, missing their families like him, and sick of killing, just like him.
+Some of them were white; some of them were black, brown, or yellow.
+But they all bled red, just like him.
+And they all got cold, hungry, sick, and sad, just like him.

 My father never took his gun out of his pocket that day.
-But apparently, the men believed him because they left, grumbling and waving their guns.
-And they never came back.
-I wasn’t old enough to know how dangerous the situation was that day.
+But apparently the men believed him because they left, grumbling and waving their guns, and they never came back.
+I wasn’t old enough to know how dangerous that situation was.

-My father always taught me that all you really had to do was what you knew was right — and then things would pretty much take care of themselves.
-He proved it that day, and on many other occasions.
+My father always taught me that all you have to do was what you know is right, and then things pretty much take care of themselves.
+He proved it that day and on many other occasions.

-Dad was raised in a bigoted culture, by bigots, and taught how to act like a bigot.
+Dad was raised in a bigoted culture by bigots.
+He was taught to act like a bigot.
 Everything about Mississippi in the Depression years screamed of racism.
 He was taught to believe in only one race.

-I guess all those foxhole buddies of his helped confirm that, because to the day he died, he only believed in one race: the Human Race.
+I guess those foxhole buddies helped confirm that, because to the day he died, he only believed in one race: the human race.